 The library assesses student learning using both direct and indirect methods.
 For direct assessment, the library employs paper and electronic evaluations which are completed by students following library instruction.
 These evaluations consist of open-ended questions tied to specific student learning outcomes and responses are rated with a rubric.
-The library also collects student reflection papers and bibliographies-when possible-to assess the quality of the sources students are citing and ensuring that they are using information in a way that is ethical and effective.
-Additionally, the library is investing methods for assessing student learning following individual consultations.
+The library also collects student reflection papers and literature reviews-when possible-to assess the quality of the sources students are citing and ensuring that they are using information in a way that is ethical and effective..
 For indirect assessment, the library conducts a biennial satisfaction survey of students, faculty, and staff.
 While the survey addresses numerous library services, it contains several questions regarding perceptions of student information literacy skills.